kodekoala/Kernel-Tic-Tac-Toe/README.md

 "02 X Y\n" specifies a move for the player, where X is column and Y is row.
 "03\n" asks the computer to make a move and place its mark on the board.

-There are several test programs written, under the test directory.
-I will be adding a makefile to the test directory sometime soon.
+There is a test program written, under the test directory - its an interactive shell like program that you can enter commands in to interact with the module.
+I have also added a makefile to the test directory.

-There is also a driver directory that will hopefully include driver programs, along with a Makefile.
+There is also a driver directory that will potentially include driver programs, along with a Makefile.

 The module source code lies under the module directory.
-There is a Makefile that can be run to build the code.
+There is a Makefile that can be run to build the code:

+/part2-part1-kodekoala# make

+/part2-part1-kodekoala# insmod tictactoe.ko